jeremycherfas/user/pages/02.about/blog.md

 I don’t currently have a portfolio, as such, but here are some of the things I've done:
 <span class="list-disc ">
-* Quite a lot of my **written journalism** these days is for NPR’s The Salt, [most recently this piece](http://www.npr.org/sections/thesalt/2016/08/25/491370926/food-world-rallies-for-quake-hit-amatrice-home-of-famous-pasta-dish).
-I’m more than happy to consider any commissions.
+* I've written books and worked in print, radio and TV.
+You can search for me, I’m more than happy to consider any commissions.
+* I used to think that what I was doing would help change people's minds, but I've long since given up on that.
+On GMOs, for example, I wrote [this](https://jeremycherfas.net/work/nothing-new) in 1998 and I have no reason to change any of it now.
 * I make [Eat This Podcast](http://eatthispodcast.com), which was nominated for a James Beard Foundation award In 2015 and 2016.
 (Always the bridesmaid ...)
 I also make **podcasts** for clients and would be delighted to do the same for you.
 * Several clients have asked me to work with them to develop a **communications strategy**.
 I can’t say who they are, but they’ve generally been pretty pleased with the results and I’d be happy to talk privately.
 * I've done a lot of **training on communications** and, especially, science writing.
 Again, more details on request.